 Cholera outbreaks due to public water pumps.
 Suburbs serviced by hospitals.
 Formation of crystals.
 Coverage regions of phone towers.
 We can model or approximate all these phenomena and many, many more with a geometric structure called, among other names, a Voronoi tessellation.

-The main other name is the Dirichlet tessellation.
+The main other name for this object is the Dirichlet tessellation.
 Historically, Dirichlet beats Voronoi, but it seems wherever I look, the name Voronoi usually wins out, suggesting an example of Stigler’s law of eponymy.
 A notable exception is the R library spatstat that does actually call it a Dirichlet tessellation.
-Wikipedia calls it Voronoi diagram.
+Wikipedia calls it a Voronoi diagram.
 I’ve read that Descartes studied the object even earlier than Dirichlet, but Voronoi studied it in much more depth.
 I will call it a Voronoi tessellation.